Birt–Hogg–Dubé syndrome: Epidemiology

 The disorder has been reported in more than 100 families worldwide, though some sources cite up to 400 families, and it is inherited in an autosomal dominant pattern.
 It is considered to be under-diagnosed because of the variability in its expression.
 The pattern of mutations and spectrum of symptoms are heterogeneous between individuals.
 Less severe skin phenotypes are seen in women and people of both sexes who have a late onset of skin symptoms.

-Patient registry

-Birt-Hogg-Dubé Syndrome patients, families, and caregivers are encouraged to join the NIH Rare Lung Diseases Consortium Contact Registry.
-This is a privacy-protected site that provides up-to-date information for individuals interested in the latest scientific news, trials, and treatments related to rare lung diseases.

 History

 The syndrome was first well described in 1977, by three Canadian physicians, Arthur R. Birt, Georgina R. Hogg, and William J. Dubé.

 The earliest case of possible BHD in the medical literature was published by Burnier and Rejsek in 1927, who described a case of perifollicular fibromas on a 56-year-old woman's face.
 Trichodiscomas were first described in 1974 by H. S. Zackheim and H. Pinkus, but were not associated with BHD until Birt, Hogg, and Dubé.
 The first case of BHD with the systemic symptoms was described by Hornstein and Knickenberg and found in two siblings and their father, all of whom exhibited colon polyps and the characteristic fibrofolliculomas.
 Though the siblings did not have renal or pulmonary symptoms, their father had cysts in his lungs and kidneys.
 Hornstein-Knickenberg syndrome is a now-deprecated name for the inherited fibrofolliculomas inherent to BHD.

 Birt, Hogg, and Dubé examined a family with a hereditary thyroid cancer, and discovered that many of the members had fibrofolliculomas, trichodiscomas, and acrochordons, which became defined as the classical symptoms of the eponymous disease.
 The first case of spontaneous pneumothorax associated with BHD was discovered in 1986; the first case of renal cancer followed in 1993, and the presence of lung cysts in people with BHD was confirmed in 1999.
 People with BHD were once thought to be at higher risk for colorectal polyps and neoplasms, but this has been disproven.
 The BHD Foundation supports research into the syndrome and holds regular symposia in BHD and related disorders for researchers, clinicians, and family members.